oxy86/cf-react/README.md

 This is an interactive command that will prompt you for your API token (Note: Do not use a global API key)...

+If all goes well, you should be able to run the command `wrangler whoami` and see a message

+ `You are logged in with an API Token, associated with the email 'yourname@example.com'! `

 ## Create a static site

+The first thing to do is to create a new project (i.e. `cf-react`) with create-react-app, which will include all the relevant dependencies needed to build the project.
+Use a command like this (changing the app name `cf-react` as you wish):

 `npx create-react-app cf-react`

-The create-react-app will create a new project (i.e. `cf-react`), and include all the relevant dependencies needed to build the project.

 ## Generate a project

- Enter the newly-created React project folder  (i.e. `cd cf-react`), and use this command to generate a Workers Sites configuration:
+Now, enter the newly-created React project folder  (i.e. `cd cf-react`), and use this command to generate a Workers Sites configuration:

  `wrangler init --site`